 Even Michael Phelps isn’t immune to this very important rule.
 “If a lone swimmer suffers any sort of injury while in the water or runs into a perilous situation, he or she may not be able to get help quickly and is at a much greater risk of drowning,” explains Caitlin Hoff, health and safety investigator for ConsumerSafety.org.
-To prevent an emergency situation, she recommends that swimmers always swim with a buddy ideally in an area with an on-duty lifeguard.
-Read up on secrets lifeguards desperately want you to know.
+To prevent an emergency situation, she recommends that swimmers always swim with a buddy, ideally in an area with an on-duty lifeguard.

-The most ideal “water watcher” is a certified lifeguard, but they’re not always available—or on call.
-Medical events or accidents can happen at any time, so at the very least, make sure another adult is present when you, or your children, swim.
-Chris McCuiston, CEO and founder of Goldfish Swim School recommends designating a “water watcher,” someone who will avoid cell phones, conversations, magazines, and anything else that might distract that adult from keeping an eye on swimmers at all times.
+The most ideal “water watcher” is a certified lifeguard, but they’re not always available or on call.
+Medical events or accidents can happen at any time, so at the very least, make sure another adult is present when you get in the water.
+Chris McCuiston, CEO and founder of Goldfish Swim School recommends designating a “water watcher,” someone who will avoid cell phones, conversations, magazines and anything else that might distract that adult from keeping an eye on swimmers at all times.
 “Even though there are many people around, sometimes no one is actually watching the swimmers (especially the younger swimmers!) in the pool,” he says.
-“Adults can take turns and trade off in this role, but it is one simple and easy tip that we can all use to keep everyone safer in the water."
-Here are water rescue stories that'll make you rethink how you swim.
+“Adults can take turns and trade off in this role, but it is one simple and easy tip that we can all use to keep everyone safer in the water.”

-Never dive head first into an unknown body of water
+6. Never dive headfirst into an unknown body of water

 If you’re not sure how deep a body of water is—or what may be lying underneath the surface—don’t ever jump into it.
 “Diving head first into a shallow or rocky area can result in serious spinal cord injuries,” says Hoff.
 “By taking the smallest precautions and walking into the water feet first, you can protect your body from serious physical damage.”